-Standard 5a: Ground floor residential uses are prohibited.
-Residential uses may be located on upper floors and accessed through an entrance and lobby on the ground floor.
+Standard 6a: Ground floor residential uses are prohibited.
+Residential units may be located on upper floors and accessed through an entrance and lobby on the ground floor.
 Residential entrances and lobby areas shall account for no greater than 50% of any ground floor with the balance dedicated to commercial activity.
+[Q]